Chalet Redevelopment

 3 categories of housing are planned for this site:

-1) homeownership opportunities in 5 duplexes available through our shared equity program (learn more about that here)
+1) 8 single family homes available through our shared equity homeownership program (learn more about that here)

 2) general rental apartments ranging from studios to 3 bedrooms.
 These will be leased to indiviudals and families with the rents set to meet a wide range of local incomes.